MohamedElHaddad03/FireGuard/README.md

 # FireGuard
-Commands to run the application :
+Commands to run the application (use a raw visualisation):
 'cd backend
 composer install
 php artisan serv